rdrr1990/bigKRLS/README.md

 # Installation
-`bigKRLS` requirea a series of packages in the `bigmemory` environment as well as `Rcpp` and `RcppArmadillo`, current versions of which require up-to-date versions of `R` *and* its compilers (as well as `RStudio`).
+`bigKRLS` requires a series of packages--notably `bigmemory`, `Rcpp`, and `RcppArmadillo`--current versions of which require up-to-date versions of `R` *and* its compilers (`RStudio`, if used, must be current as well).
 New users may wish to see our [installation notes](https://github.com/rdrr1990/code/blob/master/bigKRLS_installation.md) for specifics.
 To install the latest stable version from `CRAN`:
 ```
 install.packages("bigKRLS")
 ```